Pallavi-Pandey/Tech_Titans/README.md

 ---

 ## Usage
+1. **Register** or **Login** to access the application.
-1. Enter a brand name or keyword in the input form on the homepage.
+2. Enter a brand name or keyword in the input form on the homepage.
-2. Click "Analyze" to fetch and analyze related Reddit posts.
+3. Click "Analyze" to fetch and analyze related Reddit posts and news articles.
-3. View:
+4. View:
    - Sentiment distribution plot.
    - Upvotes vs. downvotes pie chart.
    - Brand performance score and interpretation.
-   - Detailed analysis of individual posts.
+   - Detailed analysis of individual posts and articles.

 ---

 ## Example Output
-- **Sentiment Distribution Plot**: Visualizes sentiment scores across analyzed posts.
+- **Sentiment Distribution Plot**: Visualizes sentiment scores across analyzed posts and articles.
-- **Upvotes vs. Downvotes Pie Chart**: Displays the ratio of upvotes to downvotes.
+- **Upvotes vs. Downvotes Pie Chart**: Displays the ratio of upvotes to downvotes for Reddit posts.
 - **Brand Performance Score**: A concise metric reflecting brand sentiment and engagement.

 ---